The Odyssey U Curriculum

 -

-Reading Minutiae: How to take notes
+Reading Tips: How to take notes, etc.

 Reading these books is hard.
 Done right, it will take you a long time.
 I will teach you how to get the most out of every reading session.